weewx/weewx/docs_src/quickstarts/pip.md

 ### Run directly

-The main program `weewxd` can be run directly like any other program.
-When you run weewx this way, it will print data to the screen, and weewx will stop when you log out.
+When you run WeeWX directly, it will print data to the screen, and WeeWX will stop when you either control-c or log out.

 ```shell
 weewxd